How To Prevent Dementia: Is It Even Possible?

 If you can build a more cognitive reserve, you may show few or no symptoms of dementia even if your brain shows drastic dementia-like changes.
 Whether this is possible is still under investigation.
 Cognitive training is one possible way to do this.

 As profitmaking companies sell it as well as studied and developed by researchers at universities and other nonprofit foundations, cognitive training is an interesting field.
 Sometimes, for-profit companies and nonprofits work together.

 Software programs are the most common cognitive training tools.
 These are similar to simple video games, but they're designed especially for cognitive engagement.
 The best of these seem to be useful in improving cognitive functioning, and early results are promising.
 However, more research is needed.

 The best cognitive exercise is something intellectual you enjoy.
-If you enjoy the cognitive training computer games, they could be even more helpful.
+If you enjoy cognitive training computer games, could be even more helpful.
 Also, the following cognitive leisure activities might help:

 Lifestyle Changes For Preventing Dementia